January 14th, 2017 |

 - we tip the scale in the client’s favor

-How: On the day you are next billed, we will do 3 things:
+On the day you are next billed, WE do 3 things:

 - Refund the payment you just made